orionrobots/orionrobots.github.io/content/2024/11/24-making-particle-systems-for-fun-and-robotics/24-making-particle-systems-for-fun-and-robotics.md

 ![One dot on the screen](/2024/11/24-making-particle-systems-for-fun-and-robotics/one-dot.png)

-We start with importing [PyGame](https://www.pygame.org/), a python gaming library for drawing 2D games.
+We start with importing [PyGame](https://www.pygame.org/), a Python gaming library for drawing 2D games.

 We then set up some parameters for our program.
 We define the display size with `WIDTH` and `HEIGHT`.
 We use FRAME_RATE so the program runs at a consistent speed.